 Strengths Weaknesses All interventions have indicators linked to each box in the results chains.
 The indicators are mostly relevant, specific and measurable.
-In some cases, few indicators are missing or not specific enough.
-For each intervention, questions have also been In many cases, qualitative indicators or questions (in the
+In some cases, a few indicators are missing or are not specific enough.
+For each intervention, questions have also been In some cases, qualitative indicators or questions (in the